Suryabarik/medical-finance-api/README.md

 # 🏥 JeevanMed AI ERP

 ## 📌 Overview
-JeevanMed is an AI-powered healthcare ERP system built using FastAPI, Streamlit, and LLaMA 3.1.
+JeevanMed is an AI-powered healthcare ERP system built using FastAPI, Streamlit, and llama-3.1-8b-instant.
 It manages patients, invoices, transactions, and financial analytics — with an AI Decision Engine that converts raw financial data into prioritized, actionable decisions.

 The system goes beyond a dashboard: it tells clinic owners **what to do next**, not just what the numbers are.